lewisnyman/lewisnyman.co.uk/app/_posts/2016-01-18-should-drupal-add-another-js-framework-into-core-not-in-the-name-of-ux.md

 The biggest problem with improving our user experience is process.
 As Angie mentions in the presentation:

-> How normal people improve their products using the LEAN method is the cheapest way possible.
+> How normal people improve their products using the [Lean methodology](http://theleanstartup.com/principles) is the cheapest way possible.
 Paper prototypes and things like that.
 Then they'll test out their solution on users.
 Then they'll ship really fast and see if it sticks.
 >
 > We don't do things like that.
 We start by building elaborate cathedrals and putting them into core, where they have pass the usability gate and the accessibility gate and all these things.
 >